bitnom/KaggleBox/README.md

 - 🔄 **Auto-Backup**: Background rsync daemon with smart exclusions

 ## Quick Start

+**Note:** GPU & TPU accelerators are disabled by default.
+You must manually enable it for this Kaggle notebook if/when you want to attach one.

 1. **Upload to Kaggle**: Upload `kagglebox.ipynb` to your Kaggle notebook environment